dzeyelid/azurewebapp-sample-multicontainers/README.md

 [WIP]

-A sample to restore old WordPress with multi-container on Azure Web App
+A sample to restore old WordPress with multi-containers on Azure Web App
 ====

 Incidentally, if you added some changes to restored WordPress, the changes affect only in the container instances not be saved.
 So please recreate your container images, or save them in another way.